dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

 1. Cloned that remote repo from your Github to your local machine.
 If you haven't yet, do this now!

+Before you even think about STARTING the homework: make sure you've *pulled* the latest version of the students repo so that you know you're working with the correct files:

+`git pull upstream master`

+Now you can start the homework.

 To submit a homework, you must first commit your changes.
 In the Terminal, in the directory where you're working (generally that day's directory):
 ```
 git add -A
 git commit -m "some sort of commit message, i.e., 'working on homework.
 Ethan sucks'"
 ```

 This saves the changes to your local repo on your machine.
-You now need to push those changes out to your remote repo on Github: `git push origin master`
+You now need to push those changes out to your remote repo on Github:

+`git push origin master`

 When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (the URL will look something like https://github.com/YOUR-GITHUB-USERNAME/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework). **Copy this URL to the clipboard.**